-- Consistent with both State and National work force trends, the Town's unemployment rate improved and is now approaching rates in place in 2008 before the latest recession. - The Town's real estate tax base is made up of approximately 97.1% residential real estate tax.
-Its commercial, industrial and personal property taxes make up the remainder of the tax base at 2.9%.
-In addition, Chapter 580 of the Acts of 1980, more commonly referred to as Proposition 21⁄2, limits the Town's ability to increase taxes in any one year by more than two and one-half percent (21⁄2%) of the previous year tax levy. - The Town's housing market has improved greatly over the past two years.
-Housing prices, while still below their 2005 peaks, have steadily risen and housing inventory is at a premium, bolstered by a robust mortgage market.
+- Consistent with both State and National work force trends, the Town's unemployment rate has continued to stabilize, with little volatility in the last 12 months. - The Town's real estate tax base is made up of approximately 97.2% residential real estate tax.
+Its commercial, industrial and personal property taxes make up the remainder of the tax base at 2.8%.
+In addition, Chapter 580 of the Acts of 1980, more commonly referred to as Proposition 2 1⁄2, limits the Town's ability to increase taxes in any one year by more than two and one-half percent (2 1⁄2%) of the previous year tax levy. - The Town's housing market has stabilized and housing prices in this area of the country on average rose from the recent downward trend; however, housing prices are still below their 2005 peaks. - The Town set its tax rate for fiscal year 2017 on December 2, 2016.

-All of the above items were considered when the Town developed its budget for fiscal year 2016.
-The Town's tax rate for fiscal year 2016 was certified November 27, 2015.
+The above items were considered when the Town developed its budget for fiscal year 2017 which was authorized by Annual Town Meeting in April 2016.